35 Important Digital Marketing Statistics to Keep in Mind This 2021

 - Video ad completion rates have shown a steady increase over the past few years, reaching 70% just last year.

-In 2017, overall video ad completion rates reached a steady 70%, up from 47% in 2015.
+According to HubSpot, in 2021, overall video ad completion rates reached a steady 78%, up from 55% in 2017.
 The reason for this is most likely that more and more marketers are becoming experienced with video ads.

 They’re finding ways to ensure that they retain the viewer’s attention while encouraging them to act on the information presented.
 To improve your video completion rates, keep your video ads short and useful with engaging written and visual content.